mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

-were checking `require.Len(t, x, 0)` which can be more semantically written as `require.Empty(t, x)`, so we wrote the check for that, and included in the check the case for `require.Equal(t, 0, len(x))` suggesting in both cases to use `require.Empty`.
+were checking `require.Len(t, x, 0)` which can be more semantically written as `require.Empty(t, x)`, so we wrote the check for that, and included in the check the case for `require.Equal(t, 0, len(x))` suggesting in both cases to use `require.Empty(t, x)`.

-Other checks have been made for other purposes, for example checking the [consistency and existence of the license in the header of our files](https://github.com/mattermost/mattermost-govet/blob/master/license/license.go), or checking for the [consistency in the receiver variable name of the methods for the same structure](https://github.com/mattermost/mattermost-govet/tree/master/inconsistentReceiverName).
+Other checks have been made for other purposes.
+For example, checking the [consistency and existence of the license in the header of our files](https://github.com/mattermost/mattermost-govet/blob/master/license/license.go), or checking for the [consistency in the receiver variable name of the methods for the same structure](https://github.com/mattermost/mattermost-govet/tree/master/inconsistentReceiverName).